VC University Scholarship

 About VC University

-Launched in 2019, VC University is a joint educational initiative operated by NVCA, Venture Forward, and Startup@BerkeleyLaw at the UC Berkeley, School of Law.
+Launched in 2019, VC University is a joint educational initiative operated by NVCA, Venture Forward, and Berkeley Law Executive Education.

 This certificate program is the definitive introductory online course on venture finance.
 Through lectures, interactive assessments and quizzes, virtual office hours, interviews with leading venture capitalists, and monthly webinars, participants will learn the nuts and bolts of venture finance, and earn a certificate of completion.